rvicedomini/rvicedomini.github.io/index.md

 # About me

-I am a computer scientist working in the field of bioinformatics.
+I am a CNRS researcher working in the field of bioinformatics.

-My main interest is to develop methods for solving concrete biological problems.
+My interest is to develop methods for solving concrete biological problems.
-At present, I am particularly focused on the assembly and analysis of (meta)genomes, using data obtained with the latest sequencing technologies.
+At present, I am developing methods to identify and reconstruct individual genomes of highly similar bacterial strains in metagenomes.

 In my free time I enjoy programming, running, playing piano.